Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    1. Fixed a error #73 “HtmlMinifier.Minify hangs permanently”;
    2. Fixed a error #77 “HtmlMinifier.Minify throws InvalidOperationException”;
-   3. Slightly improved performance of HTML minification;
+   3. Slightly improved performance of markup minification;
    4. Code for working with the output buffers was extracted from the markup minifiers into separate classes.